Stacktape

 overrides:

-For example, you can use built-in directives to set domain names for your web services dynamically.
+For example, you can use the built-in $Stage() directive to create a different domain name for each stage:

 properties: